Blind Husbands: Production

-The methods von Stroheim used to extract impressive performances from his actors were effective, but it required immense amounts of raw footage.
+The methods von Stroheim used to extract impressive performances from his actors were effective, but they required immense amounts of raw footage.
 Key scenes were performed and re-performed again and again until an “ideal” was provoked, often at the price of frustrating the cast and crew.
 Von Stroheim was then confronted with the task of sifting through this dross-like footage to discover the gems he had elicited on the set.

 By mid-summer studio executives, wishing to expedite its release, submitted the partially edited footage to Grant Whytock, who prepared the final cut for distribution.
 Universal was sanguine about the prospects for a commercially and critically successful film.
 A press screening elicited fulsome praise for Blind Husbands and director von Stroheim, including one accolade that anointed him “a direct descendant of [D.W] Griffith.”

-When the completed film was delivered to Universal’s New York City sales department to arrange distribution in August 1919, Universal’s vice-president, R. H. Cochrane, emphatically rejected the title of the film The Pinnacle. (n.b.
-The movie’s climax and denouement occurs at the top of an alpine peak).
+When the completed film was delivered to Universal's New York City sales department to arrange distribution in August 1919, Universal's vice-president, R. H. Cochrane, emphatically rejected the title of the film The Pinnacle. (n.b.
+The movie's climax and denouement occur at the top of an alpine peak).
 Film titles, then strictly within the domain of sales and exhibition personnel, initiated a search for a new title.
 Von Stroheim, outraged, placed a full-page protest in Motion Picture News, without effect.
-Blind Husbands opened at Washington’s Rialto Theater on 19 October 1919.
+Blind Husbands opened at Washington's Rialto Theater on 19 October 1919.

 Critical response

 In an effort to maximize anticipated profits for Blind Husbands, Universal launched a massive promotional campaign.
 Nationwide, the picture grossed over $325,000 in receipts during its first year when typical five-reel feature films averaged $55,000.

-Universal’s productions, which usually exhibited in less exalted venues, arranged for Blind Husbands to run at New York’s “palatial” Capitol Theater though this required a months-long delay.
-Blind Husbands inspired fulsome responses from American film critics and “almost without exception” both director and his cinematic creation were hailed as an advance for the art form.
+Universal's productions, which usually exhibited in less exalted venues, arranged for Blind Husbands to run at New York's “palatial” Capitol Theater though this required a months-long delay.
+Blind Husbands inspired fulsome responses from American film critics and “almost without exception” both the director and his cinematic creation were hailed as an advance for the art form.

 Agnes Smith of the New York Telegraph wrote: